chengengliu/COMP30020-Project2/README.md

     bash test_all.sh -- for all test cases in the dir or bash test_all.sh "2 3a 4" -- for some of them

-## Algorithm truly used in the project:
+    % This is the program for Fillin Puzzles.
+    % The program tries to solve a Fillin Puzzle.
+    % A Fillin Puzzle is to provide a puzzle and a list of words, which
+    % the player needs to select words to fit in the given puzzle.
+    % main/3 and IO-code is provided by Peter Schachte.
+    % We are asked to implement solve_puzzle/3 to solve the Fillin Puzzle.

+    % Algorithm used for solve_puzzle/3 is written below.
+    % Further algorithm explaination will be written in more depth later
+    % of the program.
-    1. Find dall underscores in the puzzle and fill the puzzle with logical vairables.
+    % 1.
+Replace all underscores with logical variables.

-    2. Build a list of slots, which each slot is bunch of logical variables, representing a single square of the puzzle.
-If the same variable is used for the same slot(either in horizontal or vertical direction), it will be unified/simplified(don't know how to say it in English), which Prolog will automatically do (as described in the pdf file).

-    3. Start filling in the words.
-Main algorithm is that selecting a slot and a word each time, meanwhile traverse the wordlist to pickup the word.
-Keep track of the minimum number of matching word of the slot and keep updating the number.
-The word with the samllest matching number will be selected as the best match.
+    % 2.
+Build a list of slots, where each slot is a list of logical var
+    % representing a single square in the puzzle.
+This step is important
+    % if the same var is used for the same slot in either horizontal or vertical
+    % direction when unifying the var, it will be correctly unified
+    % horizontaly and vertically.
+    % 3.
+Fill in words in to the puzzle until solved.
+    % Selecting a slot and a word and unifying the word with the slot
+    % and recursing.
+Good choices should be made when selecting the best slot to
+    % filling in.